crdrost/sha3-js/readme.md

 	* A 32-bit Skein-256-256 (non-compliant) version is supported in
 		halfskein.js and halfskein.min.js as shorter.

+They all have a similar API: each file defines a function which takes Javascript strings to lowercase hexadecimal hash outputs.
+The string is always converted to either UTF-16LE or UTF-16BE bytes, whichever matches the algorithm's own byte conventions.
+This means that these functions *can* be fed binary data, but only if it is an even number of bytes.
+I view this as preferable to requiring that the binary data be a valid UTF-8 string or other such requirements.
+Some non-minified versions which take byte arrays as inputs are available in the source code of [my SHA-3 gadget][gadget]

-They all have a similar API: Javascript strings are interpreted with whichever UTF-16 encoding matches the algorithm's own byte conventions, and are hashed by a simple function call.
+Javascript strings are interpreted with whichever UTF-16 encoding matches the algorithm's own byte conventions, and are hashed by a simple function call.
+So you just feed in a string, and you get an output.
+(For the sake of benchmarks and shortest-length comparison, I didn't want to include a full UTF-8 conversion step, and for the sake of security I decided to make every Javascript character accountable to

 Test vectors are provided in the source code to prove compliance wherever possible.

 [keccak]: http://keccak.noekeon.org/ "Keccak Homepage"
 [blake]: http://131002.net/blake/ "BLAKE Homepage"
+[bmw]: http://www.q2s.ntnu.no/sha3_nist_competition/start "Blue Midnight Wish Homepage"
 [skein]: http://www.skein-hash.info/ "Skein Homepage"
 [cubehash]: http://cubehash.cr.yp.to/ "CubeHash Homepage"
 [shabal]: http://www.shabal.com/ "Shabal Homepage"
 [jslint]: http://www.jslint.com/ "Doug Crockford's JSLint"
 [zoo]: http://ehash.iaik.tugraz.at/wiki/The_SHA-3_Zoo "The SHA-3 Zoo"
 [packer]: http://dean.edwards.name/packer/ "Dean Edwards's /packer/"
+[gadget]: http://code.drostie.org/sha3/ "A SHA-3 Gadget"

 # Basics for the Bewildered